e-baumer/e-baumer.github.io/_posts/2022-12-12-python-debugger.md

 ---
 layout: post
-title: The Curious Case of Python Debugger
+title: The Curious Case of the Python Debugger
 subtitle: What happens when you try to run dictionary comprehension in the Python debugger (Pdb)?
 tags: [Python]
 image: /img/pdb1.jpg